rajfal/rajfal.github.io/_posts/2018-01-16-Prepare-a-clean-Neo4j-database-inside-Docker-container.md

 #### *Your options*{: style="color: black"}

-By default, once installed Neo4j CE comes with `graph.db` database that is awaiting to be populated with nodes, labels, properties and relationships.
+By default, Neo4j CE comes with `graph.db` database that is awaiting to be populated with nodes, labels, properties and relationships.
 You will find this database at `~/neo4j/data/databases/graph.db/`.
 If you have not created any nodes or imported any data then `graph.db` remains empty or clean.

 If that is the case then you don't need to read the rest of this post.

-However, if you either have already done some work inside the default `graph.db` database then you will need to make some changes to the datbase before importing any CSV data.
+However, if you have already done some work inside`graph.db` then you will need to make some changes to the database before importing any CSV data.

 #### Already played with Neo4j? ####